List of Finnair destinations: Asia

 Finnair flies to several destinations in southeastern Asia.
-India has been in the airline's network from 2007, when service to Delhi started.
-Flights to Mumbai started in 2008 but were canceled the same year due to the global financial crisis.
+India has been in the airline's network since 2007 when service to Delhi started.
+Flights to Mumbai started in 2008 but were cancelled the same year due to the 2008 financial crisis and the 2008 Mumbai Attacks.
 The airline also planned services to Bangalore and Chennai.
 In addition, Finnair had a charter service to Goa but is now operated as a scheduled service.
 The route was previously operated via Dubai.
 In the region, Finnair has also served Colombo.
 Thailand is served by three Finnair services to Bangkok, Krabi, and Phuket, all of which are served by the A350.
 In Vietnam there is a service to Ho Chi Minh City and previously, to Hanoi.
 Finnair also has a daily service to Singapore.

-On 20 June 2017, Finnair started its first route to Central Asia: Nur-Sultan.
+On 20 June 2017, Finnair started its first route to Central Asia: Astana.
 The service is operated twice a week in the summer season.

 In March 2013, Finnair announced that it was considering the following 13 potential new Asian destinations: Bangalore, Busan, Changsha, Chennai, Hangzhou, Jakarta, Kuala Lumpur, Kunming, Manila, Mumbai, Sapporo, Tianjin, and Ulaanbaatar.
 Fukuoka was also included, but the airline already commenced flights in May 2016.
 In 2006 Finnair planned to launch a service to Kuala Lumpur which was planned via Bangkok.
-However, Finnair canceled the plan and switched the Helsinki–Singapore route to non-stop.
+However, Finnair cancelled the plan and switched the Helsinki–Singapore route to non-stop.
 Previously, it was operated via Bangkok.

+During COVID-19, it discontinued flights to Mumbai and Goa.

 In the future, Finnair is looking to expand its service to China even further by adding new destinations and increasing frequencies on main routes such as Beijing and Shanghai.
 However, existing bilateral agreements between Finland and China disallow more than seven weekly flights to the aforementioned cities.
 The airline is also considering adding new destinations and airports to its network in Japan, with Sapporo and Tokyo Haneda as targets.
 In addition, Finnair plans to expand in South Korea with a new possible service to Busan and by adding flights to Seoul.
 Malaysia and Indonesia have been mentioned as potential new markets as well.

 The Middle East

 In the Middle East Finnair has several destinations, including Dubai in the United Arab Emirates and Tel Aviv and Eilat in Israel.
 As of winter 2018, Finnair planned to operate seven weekly flights to Dubai six days a week with both Airbus A321 narrow-body aircraft and Airbus A350 wide-body aircraft.
 Tel Aviv was served three to five times a week during the summer of 2018, and Eilat once a week in the winter season.
-In the past, Finnair has also served Bahrain and Jordan.
+In the past, Finnair used to serve Bahrain and Jordan.

+In 2025, Finnair cancelled flights to Doha due to the heightened situation in the Middle East.